Frequently Asked Questions on Shoulder Pains answered by leading Singapore Physiotherapy Clinic

 Q1: What are the common causes of shoulder pains?

 Most shoulder pain arises due to 4 main reasons:

-Q2: At what point should i see a physiotherapist for my shoulder pain?
+Q2: At what point should I see a physiotherapist for my shoulder pain or sore shoulder?

 If the pain is persistent for more than a week despite medication of painkillers and anti-inflammatories and continues to affect functional activities e.g. putting on or taking off clothing; carrying or lifting a load; reaching hand behind back etc. or may be even affecting the quality of sleep.back to top

 Our physiotherapists at Core Concepts will ask specific questions and perform a physical assessment that will help determine the mechanism driving your pain.
 Eg: a muscle strain can be painful but the root of the pain may be from certain weakness, tightness or compensatory strategies.
 The physiotherapist will have to do tests to help understand the root of the problem.
 If further clarification is necessary then investigations such as an XRay or MRI might be recommended.back to top

 Q4: How do you treat shoulder pain or shoulder sore joints?

 Frequently asked questions about the common Physiotherapy treatment methods are as follows:

 Shoulder pain can be prevented by performing regular strengthening and stretching exercises for your shoulders and ensuring good posture is maintained.
 Also avoid sudden increases in activity level, instead ease your body into the transition.back to top

 Q6: Shoulder Pain - Does it require surgery?